Home

 The 1.6 TDCI Ford Focus has reasonable performance and class leading diesel engine refinement, pulling strongly from low revs probably helped by the torque curve peaking at just 1750rpm.
 This translates to good mid range acceleration with enough power to pull up quite steep hills without the need to continually change down the gears.
 This is even more creditable when you realise that 5th gear is set at around 31mph / 1000rpm allowing a top speed of around 117mph (where legal).
 This means that the car's engine is turning over at a mere 2000rpm at 62mph.

 The all-new French designed Ford Focus 1.6 TDCI engine is incredibly quiet too, even when starting it from cold.
-Gone is the annoying diesel rattle of my old Direct Injection 2.2DTI Vauxhall Vectra, as the clever Common Rail Fuel Injection System delivers small charges of vaporised fuel over a longer period to increase combustion efficiency and to significantly reduce engine noise, which was one of the problems of older, less refined TDI direct injection diesel engines.
+Gone is the annoying diesel rattle of old direct injection diesels, as the clever Common Rail Fuel Injection System delivers small charges of vaporised fuel over a longer period to increase combustion efficiency and to significantly reduce engine noise, which was one of the problems of older, less refined diesel engines.

 To achieve greater engine efficiency the Diesel Common Rail Injection system runs at very high pressures of up to 1000 bar, using solenoids that release just the right amount of fuel to each cylinder at precise computer controlled timings.
 For more technical information on Common Rail Injection click here.

-The fuel economy (mpg) of the 1.6 TDCI Ford Focus Diesel is amongst the best in its class.
-The book figures claim 45.6 mpg Urban, 70.6mpg Extra Urban with a combined figure of 58.9 mpg and these correlate well with the actual fuel consumption figures attained during everyday use.
-We manage between 55 and 58 mpg on a mixture of 50 mile motorway journeys and the school runs, often with traffic congestion.
+The book figures claim 45.6 mpg Urban, 70.6mpg Extra Urban with a combined figure of 58.9 mpg and these correlate well with the actual fuel consumption figures attained during everyday use - although with careful driving around town we now get 49-50mpg unless traffic conditions are very congested.
+We manage around 60mpg on a mixture of 50 mile motorway journeys and the school runs, often with traffic congestion.

-With steady speed UK A-road or motorway driving at a steady 60mph the Ford Focus 1.6 TDCI hatchback delivers over 70mpg (our best fuel economy is 77mpg on a 130 mile journey) - we suspect with a tail wind!
-Fuel economy is worse in the Winter.
+With steady speed UK A-road or motorway driving at a steady 60mph the Ford Focus 1.6 TDCI hatchback delivers over 70mpg (our best fuel economy is 79mpg on a 130 mile journey) - we suspect with a tail wind!
+Fuel economy is much worse in the winter months as the oil takes longer to warm up and air inlet temperatures are lower.

 This gives the Focus TDCI a usable range of around 600 - 650 miles on a tank of diesel (52.7 litres) with economical driving.
 As with all diesel cars, the engine takes around 10,000 miles to fully loosen up and run in, which tends to improve fuel economy.

 Most models offer CO2 emissions of 127g/km, which means that you save money on your car UK tax.
-Currently annual car tax on the Ford Focus TDCI 1.6 is £95 per year.
+Currently annual car tax on the Ford Focus TDCI 1.6 is £110 per year (in 2014).

 The Mark 2 Ford Focus hatchback is larger than the car it replaces.
 It offers excellent practicality and interior space is pretty much best in its class.
 The car is wider and longer than the old Focus and there's enough room inside to accommodate 5 adults in total comfort.